zhuxinyishcn/Package-Tracker/README.md

 ## Libraries && Implementation
 >- [Hibernate](https://hibernate.org/orm/): The Object/Relational Mapping (ORM) framework.
 We use hibernate to populate backend database
 > - [Google cloud Platform](https://cloud.google.com/): Google cloud Platform: Geocoding API web service is easy to use Take advantage of the Big data that google have
-> -[Gson](https://sites.google.com/site/gson/gson-user-guide):  It help us better manage the Http response after we sent the get request to Google cloud
+> - [Gson](https://sites.google.com/site/gson/gson-user-guide):  It help us better manage the Http response after we sent the get request to Google cloud
->  -[JUnit](https://junit.org/junit5/): JUnit is helpful Library to design and implement a test suite
+>  - [JUnit](https://junit.org/junit5/): JUnit is helpful Library to design and implement a test suite
->  -__Multithreading__ :  Using Thread as an alternate way to imitate mulTple package shipments
+>  - __Multithreading__ :  Using Thread as an alternate way to imitate mulTple package shipments
 ##  Instructions to build and run the program

 >- Import `/src/main/resources/table.sql` to your MySQL database.